1. Help Center

 What scopes have been included and excluded?

-We currently include all categories of Scope 3 emissions where spend-based data is available and accounts are categorised with SAF-T IDs.
+Scope 3 is broken into 15 categories by the Greenhouse Gas Protocol to help companies comprehensively assess and manage their indirect GHG emissions.
+The first eight categories are upstream of the company (related to purchased goods and services) and the last seven downstream (related to sold goods and services).
+We currently include all categories of scope 3 emissions where spend-based data is available and accounts are categorised with SAF-T IDs.
 For reference, please see the list below.

 In the current version, we only include purchases that are not defined as operating assets.
 Purchases of 30,000 NOK or more, that are long-lasting and intended for internal use, are recorded as assets and amortised according to accounting regulations.
-Consequently, these purchases are gathered under asset accounts which are not sufficiently detailed to be mapped to greenhouse gas emissions.
-Assets are therefore excluded from our current GHG accounting calculations.
+Consequently, these purchases are gathered under asset accounts which are not currently mapped to greenhouse gas emissions.
+We are working on functionality to include assets in our GHG accounting.

 1.